abhyudaysingh-coder/Text-Detection/README.md

-Here’s a clean, professional **README.md** you can use for your project 👇

----

 # 🧠 Text Detection using OpenCV & EasyOCR

 A simple yet powerful Python project that detects and visualizes text in images using **EasyOCR** and **OpenCV**.
 The detected text is highlighted with bounding boxes and labeled directly on the image.